UCDavisLibrary/main-wp-website-deployment/readme.md

 - By default, the site loads the dev public and editor theme bundles, which are created by watch processes.
 With the watch processes on, any changes you make to the JS/SCSS src will be immediately updated in the bundled site code.
 To start these up, navigate to `repositories/ucdlib-theme-wp` and run:
   - `cd src/public; npm run watch`
   - `cd src/editor; npm run watch`
 - By default, plugins run off their dist JS code.
-To use the watch process for a plugin, enable it in your `local-dev` env file by adding `UCD_PLUGIN_<PLUGIN_NAME>_ENV` and then start its watch process.
+To use the watch process for a plugin, enable it in your `local-dev` env file by adding `UCD_PLUGIN_<PLUGIN_NAME>_ENV=dev` and then start its watch process.
-- Bring the site up by starting our docker containers:
+- Bring the site up by starting the docker compose stack:
   - `cd website-local-dev; docker compose up`
+- Code directories are mounted as volumes so changes to your host filesystem are reflected in container.
+However, changes to application packages (ex: package.json) will require rebuild of images (`./cmds/build-local-dev.sh`)

+#### Loading a new snapshot
+If you need to update your snapshot or use a different one entirely:
+1. Drop the existing docker volumes: `docker compose down -v`
+2. Make sure your `SERVER_ENV` config is pointing to the bucket you want to use
+3. Restart the stack: `docker compose up`

 ## Usage